Best Windshield Treatments: Improve Safety in Rainy Conditions

 Types of Windshield Treatments

 The best windshield treatment features a nanotechnology-based mixture.
 With these formulations, a strong bond is formed between the treatment solution and the actual silica particles in your windshield.
 In many cases, these hydrophobic coatings won’t just repel water but also oils and solid particles such as dust and dirt.
-This option lasts the longest and is ideal for drivers who live in areas where it frequently rains or drives often in off-roading conditions.
+This option lasts the longest and is ideal for drivers who live in areas where it frequently rains or drive often in off-roading conditions.

 Another common water repellent treatment is the fluorinated compound-based solution.
 While not as strong as the nanotechnology-based glass treatments, this option still features the signature water beading that allows water to easily roll off of a glass surface.
 This type of windshield treatment is best for average rainfall conditions.

-A silicone-based windshield treatment offers water repellent properties but is the weakest of the three styles available.
+A silicone-based windshield treatment offers water repellent properties, but is the weakest of the three styles available.
 Unlike nanotechnology or fluorinated compounds, there is no chemical bond between the glass and the treatment solution.
 Instead, a silicone-based windshield treatment is applied and sits on top of the glass surface.
 So, while it will repel water, this type of treatment will need to be applied more frequently.
 Silicone-based windshield treatments are best for driving in regions that don’t experience consistent rains.

 Rain-X is a well-known car care and aftermarket accessories brand that is also one of the most accessible options for the average consumer to acquire.
 The brand is synonymous with quality products designed to clean or enhance the functionality of your vehicle.
 In addition to creating Rain-X Yellow Windshield Treatment in a variety of formulations, Rain-X also offers high-quality windshield blades that are specifically designed to work with the brand’s repellents.